jboyce1/ppsCTF/index.md

 Upcoming Events:
 - **May-June**: Western PA PicoCTF Regional Invitational Competition (Date TBD)

-# A nod of respect to those who have helped this process:
+# A nod of respect to those who have helped this process
 Carnegie Melon's PicoCTF Team - Supplying Coaches and Mentors BlackGirlsHack - Supplying Coaches and Mentors